divan/blog/content/posts/181118_animated_qr.md

 +++

-TL;DR: a weekend project for transferring data via animated QR codes, written in Go.
+TL;DR: a weekend project for transferring data via animated QR codes, written in Go and using fountain erasure codes.
 The Go code is reused for mobile apps using Gomobile, and in a web application for automating testing QR codes parameters, built with GopherJS and Vecty framework.

 ![Transfer file via QR code between two phones](/images/txqr_send.gif#center)